davidverweij/phone-grown/index.md

 ## About
 Do you have an (old) unused smart phone?
 Turn it into a smart display using Google Sheets and some pen and paper, by following this easy step-by-step tutorial.
 Show what you can make and support our research!

-_This tutorial is developed on the Newcastle University (UK) by David Verweij, as part of his PhD research.
-He explores how you can be creative with technology at home in a less-technical way.
-Read more [here](#FAQ_about)_
+_This tutorial is developed by David Verweij at Newcastle University as part of his PhD research, read more [here](#about-this-research)._

+## What can it do?

-## Tools & Materials
+## Tools & Materials you need
-You don't need much, but you will at least need a smartphone (preferably one you don't need for a while) that can connect to your Wi-Fi.
+- a smartphone that can connect to your Wi-Fi (_preferably one you don't need for a while_)

-What can it do?
+- some pen and paper
+- a computer/laptop to set things up
+- a Google account (_for using Google Sheets_)
+- an IFTTT.com account (_for connecting it to data_)

 ## Where to start?
-We are proofreading the tutorial as we speak, and should be available on the 28th of September 2020.
-Check back again then, or get a notification when it is ready by clicking below:
+We're just testing the last bits of the tutorial and on the 28th of September 2020.
+Check back again, or get a notification when it is ready:

 <a class="btn btn-green" href="https://forms.gle/DuNouDBeYJBhXBcDA" target="_blank">Notify me when it is ready!</a>